Coconut Macadamia Brownies

-Coconut Macadamia Brownies are chewy cocoa brownies made with coconut oil instead of butter!
-They’re packed with sweetened shredded coconut and macadamia nuts for the best brownies ever!
+Coconut Oil Brownies are chewy cocoa oil brownies packed with coconut and macadamia nuts for a fun, tropical twist!

-This brownie recipe is one of the easiest you’ll ever make because there’s no melted chocolate to mess around with.
-These have plenty of cocoa powder for our chocolate flavor, and you can get these into the oven in about 10 minutes flat.
+These coconut oil brownies are one of the easiest brownie recipes you’ll ever make because there’s no melted chocolate to mess around with.
+These have plenty of cocoa powder for our chocolate flavor, and you can get them into the oven in about 10 minutes flat.

 You can skip the chocolate chips and coconut on top and you’ll still love these brownies.
 They’re easy to make, so chewy and chocolatey, with a delicious macadamia crunch.

 And they’re messy, gooey, and finger-licking good just the way brownies need to be! 🙂